 Section 3.11.
 Authorizing Body Contract Authorization Process.
 Pursuant to the Code, the College Board is not required to issue a contract to the Academy.
 This Contract is for a fixed term and will terminate at that end of the Contract term set forth in Section 12.9 without any further action of either the Academy or the College Board.
 The Academy shall seek a new contract by making a formal request to the College Board in writing at least two years prior to the end of the Contract term.
 The College Board shall provide to the Academy a description of the timeline and process by which the Academy may be considered for issuance of a new contract.
 The timeline and process for consideration of whether to issue a new contract to the Academy shall be solely determined by the College Board.
-The standards for the issuance of a new contract shall include increases in academic achievement for all groups of pupils as measured by assessments and other objective criteria established by the College Board as the most important factor of whether to issue or not issue a new contract.
-The College Board, at its own discretion, may change its timeline and process for issuance of a new contract at any time, and any such changes shall take effect automatically without the need for any amendment to the Contract.
-Consistent with the Code, the College Board may elect, at its sole discretion, not to consider the issuance of a contract, consider reauthorization of the Academy and elect not to issue a contract, or consider reauthorization of the Academy and issue a contract for a fixed term.
+The standards for the issuance of a new contract shall include increases in academic achievement for all groups of pupils as measured by assessments and other objective criteria established by the College Board, at its own discretion, may change its timeline and process for issuance of a new contract at any time, and any such changes shall take effect automatically without the need for any amendment to the Contract.
+Consistent with the Code, the College Board may elect, at its sole discretion, not to consider the issuance of a contract, consider reauthorization of the Academy and elect not to issue a contract for a fixed term.

-Schools of Excellence.
+Section 3.12.
+College Board's Invitation to Academy to Apply For Conversion to Schools of Excellence.
 If the College Board is interested in accepting applications to issue contracts to charter Schools of Excellence under Part 6E of the Code, and the College Board determines that the Academy meets the College Board's and the Code's eligibility criteria for applying to convert the Academy to a School of Excellence, then the College Board may invite the Academy to submit an application to apply for a contract to convert the Academy to a school of excellence.
 In accordance with the Code, the College Board shall establish its own competitive application process and provide the necessary forms and procedures to eligible public school academies.